alicemunsal/dohex/DoHex2.md

 ## Conclusion

+I am a software architect that actively develop softwares.

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
 I decided  to split into multiple post.
 Thread models, transactions, component communications, adapter organization, scaling, deployment, refactoring are the remaining topics.